rh8991/portfolio/content/en/posts/visual-microphone-report/index.md

 ## What is the Visual Microphone?

 The core idea is that sound waves cause tiny vibrations on visible surfaces.
 By analyzing high-speed video, it is possible to estimate these vibrations and **recover the underlying audio**.
-Everyday objects—like a bag of chips—can act as passive microphones, capturing sound in a way that is invisible to the naked eye but detectable through careful image analysis.
+Everyday objects, such as a bag of chips, can act as passive microphones, capturing sound in a way that is invisible to the naked eye but detectable through careful image analysis.

 ## How Does It Work?
 (Methodology)